denis911/antigravity-online-interview-fastapi-docker-hw2/README.md

     - **JavaScript**: Executed via the browser's native engine.
 - **Secure Code Execution**: Code runs entirely in the browser.
 No user code is ever executed on the server.
 - **Modern UI**: Clean, dark-themed interface using TailwindCSS.
+- **Simplified Architecture**: No Node.js required.
+The FastAPI backend serves the frontend directly.
+No build steps, no complex toolchains—just run and go.
 - **No Node.js**: Frontend dependencies are loaded via CDNs.

 ## Project Structure